 - 1. Be certain the muzzle is pointed in a safe direction. - 2.
 Before inserting a loaded magazine, engage the bolt catch so that the bolt carrier is held open.
 Verify the chamber is empty.
 Move the safety selector to the "ON" or "SAFE" position. - 3.
-Insert a loaded magazine into the magazine well and release the bolt catch by either depressing the pad on the left side or the lever on the right side.
+Insert a loaded magazine into the magazine well and release the bolt catch by depressing the pad on the left side.
 A cartridge will be stripped from the magazine and chambered by the motion of the bolt carrier moving forward.

-WARNING: If cartridges do not feed smoothly from the magazine into the chamber, then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 17)
+WARNING: If cartridges do not feed smoothly from the magazine into the chamber then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 16-17)